surifirstpin/biplus_documentation/version.3/SQL Runner FLD.md

 **4.**  After Running the query it displays the **Query Time** taken to run the query and **Number of rows** fetched.

-5. Dialects used while setting up connection will be displayed at top Right of the query area
+5. Dialects used while setting up connection will be displayed at top Right of the query area,

+6. To View the recent history, click on History tab available at the top right of the SQL query area.
+Green colour indicates successfully query and Red colour indicates query that did not run successfully due to the error.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MDU4MTcyMjQsLTE0NzkxMzgyNDYsLT
-ExNTc4NTk5MjAsLTE3NzU0OTI2MzUsNjg3NDgyNzQzLDEwMTU0
-MzA0NTUsNDM5MTU2MzYzLC0xMjYwNzQzMDExLC0xMzI5MjUwNz
-cwLDE3MjQ1OTY1OCw1ODM0Mzk2NTIsMTA3NDI3MzU1NCwtMjA3
-Mjg5NDY3NCwtMzk5MTMyMjk3LC04NjA2ODQ4MzcsLTIwMjA4Mz
-AzMDksLTE1MDQzMjI0NjksMTUzMjY3NzYzMCwxNDI1MTc1NTA0
-LC0xNTgzMTI1MTg4XX0=
+eyJoaXN0b3J5IjpbODkyMDEwNTkyLC0xNDc5MTM4MjQ2LC0xMT
+U3ODU5OTIwLC0xNzc1NDkyNjM1LDY4NzQ4Mjc0MywxMDE1NDMw
+NDU1LDQzOTE1NjM2MywtMTI2MDc0MzAxMSwtMTMyOTI1MDc3MC
+wxNzI0NTk2NTgsNTgzNDM5NjUyLDEwNzQyNzM1NTQsLTIwNzI4
+OTQ2NzQsLTM5OTEzMjI5NywtODYwNjg0ODM3LC0yMDIwODMwMz
+A5LC0xNTA0MzIyNDY5LDE1MzI2Nzc2MzAsMTQyNTE3NTUwNCwt
+MTU4MzEyNTE4OF19
 -->